-Figure 31: Assigning a community to a group access level on page 178 shows the assigning of the Operator community on MgrStation1 to the CommunityOperatorReadWrite group.
-Any other Operator has an access level of CommunityOperatorReadOnly.
+The following image shows the assigning an Operator community on MgrStation1 to the CommunityOperatorReadWrite group.
+Any other operator has an access level of CommunityOperatorReadOnly.

-Figure 31: Assigning a community to a group access level
+Figure 22: Assigning a community to a group access level

 SNMP community features

 Use SNMP communities to restrict access to the switch by SNMP management stations by adding, editing, or deleting SNMP communities.
 You can configure up to five SNMP communities, each with either an operator-level or a manager-level view and either restricted or unrestricted write access.